|View All Training by: Date | Technical Interest|

 Instructor(s): Eric Denys

-Eric Denys is currently the Vice President of Sales, Marketing & Technology at Material Sciences Corporation where his technical specialization is in brake NVH.
-He previously worked for Federal-Mogul.
+Eric Denys is currently the Vice President of Global OE Brake and AM Integration at Wolverine Advanced Materials.
+He previously worked for Material Sciences Corporation and Federal-Mogul.
 Throughout his career, Mr. Denys has lead teams to achieve best-in-class in brake squeal on numerous vehicle lines and he is the recipient of the 2001 Ford Global Customer Satisfaction Award for his work on high mileage brake squeal reduction.
 His work has been published in numerous national and international papers, and in an SAE book on Disc Brake Squeal.
-He is a 6 Sigma Black Belt.
-Mr. Denys is the chairman of the SAE Brake NVH Standards Committee.
+Eric is a 6 Sigma Black Belt and is currently the chairman of the SAE Brake NVH Standards Committee.
 He received a B.S. in Mathematics from the Jean-Bart University, France and a M.S. in Mechanical Engineering from the University of Technology of Compiegne, France and an MBA from the University Of Michigan.

 Fees: $755.00 ; SAE Members: $605.00 - $685.00